Degrees and Certifications:

 Ms. Marcy Maulucci

-Let me begin by saying that I am privileged to join the Science Department at Saraland High School this year!
-I am a former teacher at Baker High School in Mobile, and a recent graduate from the College of Education at the University of South Alabama where I was a recipient of the Robert Noyce Teacher Scholarship.
+Let me begin by saying that I am so excited to be returning to the Science Department at Saraland High School this year!
+I am a former teacher at Baker High School in Mobile, and a 2020 graduate from the College of Education at the University of South Alabama where I was a recipient of the Robert Noyce Teacher Scholarship.

 Born and raised in rural northeast Connecticut, I grew up loving cities and the outdoors but hating the cold.
 After graduating from the University of Connecticut with a degree in Molecular-Cell Biology, I ventured to Boston where I worked in hospital and university labs conducting research and mentoring students until having an opportunity to move south.
 For several years I called the Raleigh-Durham-Chapel Hill area of North Carolina home, teaching biology part-time at a community college and working in clinical laboratory diagnositics before serving as a middle school math and science teacher at a small private school.
 When my family and I first moved to Alabama, I returned to working in the research setting at USA's College of Medicine before transitioning to full-time graduate study.